vanilla/docs/content/developer/addons/plugin-theme-info.md

 ### Key Names

-Key names UpperCamelCased in an PHP Info declaration and lowerCamerCased in an `addon.json` file.
+Key names are UpperCamelCased in a PHP Info declaration and lowerCamerCased in an `addon.json` file.
 All keynames aside from the author stay the same.

 ### Indexed Arrays